wallacegibbon/dependency-free-printf/README.md

 DFP_PRINTF("%s", "hello");
 ```

-Check the returning value on serious programs.
+You should check the return values on serious programs.